 For the brave?
 Not necessarily.
-Yes, traffic in Thailand is crazy and in the beginning scooting might seem a bit scary, but in Phuket for example it was quite chilled.
-Phuket was the only place where we rented a scooter, also because it was the best (and kind of the only) way to get around.
-And it definitely made our lives easier.
-Just make sure you have an international drivers permit, always get a helmet and never leave your passport as a deposit.
+Yes, traffic in Thailand is crazy and in the beginning scooting might seem a bit scary, but in Phuket or Chiang Mai for example it was quite chilled and it definitely made our lives easier.
+Just make sure you have an international drivers permit (with a scooter stamp!), always get a helmet and never leave your passport as a deposit.

 There are some destinations that you can only reach via ferry, like Koh Phi Phi or via longtail boat, like Railay Beach in Krabi.
 While ferries are rather inexpensive, longtail boats can be a bit pricey, especially if you’re thinking of a private tour.
 But hey, going to Thailand and not taking a longtail boat is like going to Paris not visiting the Eiffel Tower.
 It’s kind of a must!

 How do I get around in the cities?

 Songthaews are converted pickup trucks with two covered benches running along each side.
 Some have set routes, others work similar to taxis.
 They’re cheap and give you a good view as you drive around.
 You just tell the driver where you want to go, and if there are other passengers he takes you all on the best route possible.
 While it may not be the quickest or shortest route, you pay the same price regardless.
 Songthaews are the most popular in Phuket, Krabi, Chiang Mai and Chiang Rai.

 No, not the Korean boyband.
 BTS is the elevated rapid transit system in Bangkok, which serves some of the main parts of the city.
 It’s great because you avoid all the traffic below, but it’s not the cheapest option and doesn’t cover many parts of the city.
 The Underground Metro covers some of the older parts of the city, but it is seemed more aimed at commuters than tourists.